mawt13/montessori_albums/content/album/math-intro-num.md

 10. Point to the empty compartment and say, “Zero gets nothing.
 Zero is the empty set.”

-{{< figure class="float-right" src="/img/math/intro-num/image020.webp" alt="Spindle Boxes" caption="In Psychoarithmetic, Montessori describes “two boxes” for this material and she suggests flat sided spindles that will not roll of the table." >}}
+{{< figure class="float-right pure-img" src="/img/math/intro-num/image020.webp" alt="Spindle Boxes" caption="In Psychoarithmetic, Montessori describes “two boxes” for this material and she suggests flat sided spindles that will not roll of the table." >}}

 11. To return the material to the shelf, the child may count spindles, from one compartment at a time, into the source container.
 Or, simply pick up the spindles and place them in the container.
 (No dumping/pouring spindles into the container.)